Leaky gut

 - Heavy alcohol use raises permeability acutely.

-- Some non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen increase permeability with regular use.
+- Some non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen increase permeability acutely.

 - Zonulin, a protein that regulates tight junctions, is elevated in some autoimmune conditions, demonstrated in research by Alessio Fasano's group.